Top 9 Food Choice Of What To Eat In Kallang

 Enjoy a certified dim sum meal at 214 Geylang Road, Singapore, 389274.

 G7 Live Seafood & G7 Frog Porridge

 If you’re up for quirky meals, G7 Live Seafood & G7 Frog Porridge is the place for you.
 The menu includes frog legs that you’d surely love.
-It comes into two flavours as Ginger Spring Onion Bull Frog and Dry Chilli Bull Frog.
+It comes in two flavours Ginger Spring Onion Bull Frog and Dry Chilli Bull Frog.
 Furthermore, it serves excellent deals.
-For every three frogs, a diner will get free two frogs and a bowl of porridge.
+For every three frogs, a diner will get two free frogs and a bowl of porridge.

 If you’re not a fan of frog recipes, don’t worry.
-They also have zi char dishes like Taiwan Style Deep Fried Chicken Wing and Fried Prawns with Salted Eggs and Cereal.
+They also have zi char dishes like Taiwan Style Deep Fried Chicken Wings and Fried Prawns with Salted Eggs and Cereal.

 Dynasty Fried Porridge

 Dynasty Fried Porridge is quite a name for its unusual dish – fried porridge.
 After frying the porridge, the chef transfers it to a clay pot.
 Then, let it cook more until there is the smoky wok hei effect.

 The signature dish is the Dynasty Famous Fried Porridge.
 Every bowl is unique and authentic.
 Also, it is available in small and large servings.